hpe-dev-incubator/hpe-dev-portal/content/blog/open-sourcing-workshops-on-demand-part2-deploying-the-backend.md

 **Note: When using a token**

-Please refer to the following [url](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token) to generate a `token` file in `install` directory of wod-backend:
+Please refer to the following [url](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token) to generate a `token` file in `install` directory of WoD-backend:

-* edit the `install.priv` file located in `install` directory of wod-backend:
+* Edit the `install.priv` file located in `install` directory of WoD-backend:

-  * create line before variable declaration: ``token=`cat $EXEPATH/token` ``
+  * Create line before variable declaration: ``token=`cat $EXEPATH/token` ``
-  * use the token in the url WODPRIVREPO="git clone https://user:$token@github.com/Account/wod-private.git wod-private"
+  * Use the token in the url WODPRIVREPO="git clone https://user:$token@github.com/Account/wod-private.git wod-private"

 Y﻿ou are now ready to perform the installation again to support a private repository.